apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.dynamicAllocation.fullExecutorAllocationDivisor</code></td>
+  <td><code>spark.dynamicAllocation.executorAllocationRatio</code></td>
   <td>1</td>
   <td>
     By default, the dynamic allocation will request enough executors to maximize the parallelism according to the number of tasks to process.
 While this minimizes the latency of the job, with small tasks this setting can waste a lot of resources due to executor allocation overhead, as some executor might not even do any work.
-    This setting allows to set a divisor that will be used to reduce the number of executors w.r.t. full parallelism.
+    This setting allows to set a ratio that will be used to reduce the number of executors w.r.t. full parallelism.
-    Defaults to 1.0
+    Defaults to 1.0 to give maximum parallelism.
-    The target number of executors computed by the dynamicAllocation can still be overriden by the <code>spark.dynamicAllocation.minExecutors</code> and
+    0.5 will divide the target number of executors by 2 The target number of executors computed by the dynamicAllocation can still be overriden by the <code>spark.dynamicAllocation.minExecutors</code> and
     <code>spark.dynamicAllocation.maxExecutors</code> settings